iwsylit/spotify-utils/README.md

 `python3 main.py <mode> [<args>]`

 Possible modes:
- * "lucky" - create playlist containing all your songs
+ * "lucky" - create a playlist containing all your songs
  * "move" - move n songs from the bottom to the top of a playlist
  * "shuffle" - shuffle songs in a playlist
- * "top_playlist" - create playlist containing your top songs
+ * "top_playlist" - create a playlist containing your top songs
  * "fork" - steal someone's playlist
  * "merge" - merge two playlists
  * "group" - group playlists
- * "news" - create playlist containing all your songs ordered by date added
+ * "news" - create a playlist containing all your songs ordered by date added

 Use `python3 main.py <mode> -h` to see arguments for each mode.